-COVID-19 that we could work differently, and we are neither returning to a traditional model nor continuing with one imposed on us by the pandemic.
+COVID-19 showed us that we could work differently, and we are neither returning to a traditional model nor continuing with one imposed on us by the pandemic.
 With the opportunity to reimagine our work, the Government of Canada has chosen a hybrid model."

+I'm nearly finished, Mr. Speaker.
 Nunavut cannot risk being left behind in the past when our competitors are looking to the future.
 I strongly encourage the government to move decisively in the direction that I have described.
 I will have a number of questions on these topics during the current spring sitting.
 Thank you, Mr. Speaker.

 Speaker: Thank you.
-The statement is a bit too long, but you got your point across.
+This statement is a bit too long, but be happy you got your point across.
 Members' Statements.
 Member for Aivilik, Mr. Malliki.